PapRazzi/cars-bought-between-kenyan-number-plates/README.md

 We first extract the individual characters K C A , the number sequence 123, and the last character G

+We then map the letters to corresponding numeral values and use the numeral values to calculate

 # Note:
 When a numberplate changes the third letter e.g. from KCA xxxx to KCB xxxx, 25974 cars have been sold